 Following completion of their coursework and prior to submission of their minor thesis, candidates are required to participate in a viva voce examination (the viva).
-During the first part of this oral examination candidates are asked to make a preliminary presentation of their chosen research topic for the minor thesis.
-The language of this part of the examination is English.
+Candidates are asked to make a preliminary presentation of their chosen research topic for the minor thesis at the viva.
+The language of the viva is German.